mlrun/mlrun/docs/serving/graph-ha-cfg.md

 In our simplistic flow this is the consumer function

 - Maximum retries: The default is 6, which is equivalent to about 3-4 minutes.
 If you expect that the use-case will need more nodes, and that the nodes will not come up quickly, then you probably should increase the number of retries.
-There is a tradeoff: if the number of retries is higher, and there is an event that retries a few times, then 17% (1 out of 6 events (default) in Window ACK) is occupied by a request that has not timed out.
+There is a trade-off: if the number of retries is higher, and there is an event that retries a few times, then 17% (1 out of 6 events (default) in Window ACK) is occupied by a request that has not timed out.
 - Remote step http timeout: The time interval the caller waits for a response from the remote before retrying the request.
 This is affected by the time your remote function processing time.
 - Max in flight: The number of in-flight requests that can be sent in parallel from each caller worker towards the remote function.
 If the caller has >1 worker, each worker has its own max in flight.
-When max retries is reached then the event is pushed into the exception stream.
+When the max retries is reached then the event is pushed into the exception stream.
 You can look at the exception stream to see which functions didn’t successfully complete.

 To set the buffer max-in-flight and the timeout: